heyLu/heylu.github.com/_posts/2013-07-06-a-thing-or-two-about-failure.md

 ---

 Oh, hi, hello there.
 You might have read about a [different][sp1] [me][sp2] a while ago.
-It hasn't been going so well in a way, here's a bit about how it went and why I think it's been that way.
+That hasn't been going so well, so here's a bit about how it went "not well" and why I think it's been that way.

 This isn't a post I wanted to write.
 In fact, I've been putting it off for 2 months now and how these things go it's just been weighing me